 In September of 2006, the Utilities and a commercial developer entered into a cost sharing agreement for the construction of water and sewer mains to a commercial development.
 During the year ended June 30, 2010, the Utilities entered into a forbearance agreement with the developer.
 Under the terms of the agreement, the developer will pay \$311,974 of cost sharing, in monthly installments of \$5,000, bearing interest at 5% per year, with a lump sum of \$198,100 due July 1, 2012.
 In June 2012, Utilities and the developer entered into an extension agreement for payment of the \$198,100 lump sum.
 The extension agreement provides for monthly installments of \$5,000, bearing interest at 31⁄2% per year and amortized to December 2015.
-The balance of \$8,609 and \$25,397 reported in the Statements of Net Position as of June 30, 2015 and 2014, respectively, represents the Sewer Department's share of the forbearance agreement receivable.
+During the year ended June 30, 2016, the Sewer Department collected the outstanding receivable.